 Q. What is 4-H?
-A. 4-H is an inform

-Å. 4-H is an informal, practical educational program for youth.
+A. 4-H is an informal, practical educational program for youth.
 4-H is where there's fun in learning and learning in fun!

 Q. What is the mission of 4-H?

 A. The 4-H Youth Development program uses a learn-by-doing approach to enable youth to develop the knowledge, attitudes, and skills they need to become competent, caring, and contributing citizens of the world.
 This mission is accomplished by using the knowledge and resources of the land grant university system, along with the involvement of caring adults.